 Another change we love is content consolidation, where you eliminate competing pages and help Google prioritise a page for that keyword.
 This again takes time as you wait for Google to understand the pages that have been removed or combined, and re-assign the authority.
 However, the payoff of having a single post on page #1 is FAR better than 2 posts appearing on page #3!

 I’ve covered a fair few things in this post – which one are you going to work on first?

-If you’re looking for a helping hand to get stared with SEO, we’ve created beginner friendly classes covering EVERYTHING I’ve mentioned above!
-Keyword research, site audits, content consolidation, HTTPS & hosting migrations – our classes are waiting for you, and you can get stared RIGHT NOW!
+If you’re looking for a helping hand to get started with SEO, we’ve created beginner friendly classes covering EVERYTHING I’ve mentioned above!
+Keyword research, site audits, content consolidation, HTTPS & hosting migrations – our classes are waiting for you, and you can get started RIGHT NOW!